MyNiuuu/MOFA-Video/README.md

 ## 📰 CODE RELEASE
 - [x] (2024.05.31) Gradio demo and checkpoints for trajectory-based image animation
 - [x] (2024.06.22) Gradio demo and checkpoints for image animation with hybrid control
+- [x] (2024.07.15) Training scripts for trajectory-based image animation
 - [ ] Inference scripts and checkpoints for keypoint-based facial image animation
-- [ ] Training scripts for trajectory-based image animation
 - [ ] Training scripts for keypoint-based facial image animation